Clifford Circuits Augmented Grassmann Matrix Product States: Grassmann Tensors and MPS

 where each site tensor admits the component form of \eqref{eq:grassmann_tensor_general}, e.g. $M^{(a)}_{\phi^\dagger_{a-1}\, \psi_a\, \phi_a} =\sum_{I,J} M^{(a)}_{I\, i\, J}\, \phi_{a-1}^{\dagger I}\psi^i_a \phi_a^{J}$.
 All nearest-neighbor contractions in \eqref{eq:gmps_definition} reduce, via \eqref{eq:grassmann_contraction_rule}, to finite sums over composite indices.
-Thus the GMPS inherits the structural efficiency of conventional MPS (parameter count $\mathcal{O}(n D \chi^2)$ for bond dimension $\chi$) while enforcing fermionic antisymmetry algebraically, without Jordan--Wigner strings or swap gates.
-In practice one chooses site tensors to be Grassmann-even (each monomial carries net even fermion number) so that the ansatz respects the fermion-parity superselection rule and interfaces cleanly with parity-preserving variational updates (e.g.\ DMRG).
+Thus the GMPS inherits the structural efficiency of conventional MPS (parameter count $\mathcal{O}(n D \chi^2)$) while enforcing fermionic antisymmetry algebraically, without JW strings or swap gates.
+In practice, one chooses site tensors to be Grassmann-even (each monomial carries net even fermion number) so that the ansatz respects the fermion-parity superselection rule and interfaces cleanly with parity-preserving variational updates (e.g.\ DMRG).
 All calculations involving Grassmann tensors in this work were carried out with the open-source Python package GrassmannTN \cite{Yosprakob2023grassmanntn}.